AgatheArchet/smart-water-quality-monitoring/README.md

 The measurements and time can be sent from Arduino Bluno through Bluetooth Low Energy, and received by a Raspberry Pi 3 B+ (or other models with a BLE integrated module).
 The first device plays the *peripheral* role, the second one plays the *central* role.

+A guide is provided in **Wiki section > BLE communication between an Arduino Bluno and a Raspberry Pi**.